The Best Low-Calorie Ice Cream Brands You Have to Try

 Arctic Zero is making a comeback with their new light ice cream.
 While their original lactose-free ice cream provided an option for those who don’t consume dairy (or just wanted a healthier option), not many people were fans of the brand.

 Their new line, however, is made with real milk, cream and cane sugar.
 They’re all light in calories, don’t contain any sugar alcohols, and are non-GMO.
 Plus, they even contain a healthy dose of prebiotic fiber.
-Arctic Zero currently carries seven flavors of their light ice cream: Vanilla Bean, Chocolate Chunk, Peanut Butter and Chocolate Cookies, Toffee Crunch, Cookie and Brown Dough, Mint and Chocolate Cookies, and Cookies and Cream.
+Arctic Zero currently carries seven flavors of their light ice cream: Vanilla Bean, Chocolate Chunk, Peanut Butter and Chocolate Cookies, Toffee Crunch, Cookie and Brownie Dough, Mint and Chocolate Cookies, and Cookies and Cream.

 Even one of the most classic ice cream brands, Breyers, is jumping on the low-calorie trend.
 They’ve released several flavors of light ice cream, all ranging between 260 to 330 calories per pint.
 With added milk protein and stevia, you’ll also be getting 20 grams of protein.